+ECTS 2,5

-Course Name Entrepreneurship and Innovation II Course No CH12-930123 ECTS 2,5 Module Affiliation Workload (hrs / sem) CH12-GenMan General Management Contact Time: 17,50 Private Study: 45,00 Bachelor 1st Year CHOICE
+Workload (hrs / sem)

+IV.D IZ-VJENIVIAN VJENEJALIVIANAOEMENI Contact Time: 17,50 Private Study: 45,00 Bachelor 1st Year CHOICE

 Innovation is THE source of sustainable competitive advantage for firms around the world.
-However, building an organization to successfully and repeatedly bring innovations to market is a daunting managerial challenge.
+However, building an organization to successfully and repeatedly bring innovations to the market is a daunting managerial challenge.
 This course will focus on the practices and processes that managers use to manage innovation effectively.
 Over two semesters several aspects will be examined of innovation: e.g. exploring, executing, leveraging and renewing innovation.

 The focus will be on entrepreneurial firms.
-The course is designed to provide a deep grounding in the field of innovation for managers and entrepreneurs whose goal is to play a leading role in innovation-driven firms.
+The course is designed to provide a deep grounding in the field of innovation for students whose goal is to play a leading role in innovation-driven firms.
 The material moves between strategic issues (what should you do?) and organizational and managerial issues (how should you get it done?).
+It reviews and explores various strategies available to entrepreneurs to deliver products and services in the 21st century.
+Particular attention will be provided to understanding the role of a positive, change-oriented mindset and a constructive failure culture.

 The focus of the course is on exemplifying and experiencing the innovation process and implementation.
 Students have to develop business ideas and business plans.
 They will also be trained to present their business ideas in a pitch.
+The course will further empower students by providing first hand professional coaching and networking opportunities.
+Additionally, students will learn how to identify, apply and communicate a positive, change-oriented mindset by creating their own blog post about an entrepreneurial Best Practice example.